Natfan/work/btec/14/1/writeup.md

 ```

 #### Scope
 There are two different types of scopes that variables can use, local and global.
 Local variables are only accessible within certain areas, such as specific functions or classes.
 This means that you can reuse the same variable name over and over and the data will not conflict.
 It also means that you can ensure where the data is stored, meaning that data cannot conflict if you don't want it to.
-Global variables ensure that the data is carried between functions and classes
+Global variables ensure that the data is carried between functions and classes, meaning that the data that you use is accessable from everywhere, reducing the need for data reptition.

 ### Data Types and Arrays
 #### Definition